EdPike365-Org/edpike365-blog/content/blog/gatsby-markdown-it/index.md

 It converts "HTML", but keep intact partial entries like "xxxHTMLyyy" and so on.

-*[HTML]: Hyper Text Markup Language
+\*[HTML]: Hyper Text Markup Language

 ### [Custom containers](https://github.com/markdown-it/markdown-it-container)

 ::: warning
-*here be dragons*
+_here be dragons_
 :::

 ---

 ## Using HTML to get Definition List

-This idea came from [a post](https://gist.github.com/brandonkal/81aef71276a54536951c0f205797999c) about testing Gatsby vs the Markdown Cheatsheet
+## This idea came from [a post](https://gist.github.com/brandonkal/81aef71276a54536951c0f205797999c) about testing Gatsby vs the Markdown Cheatsheet
----

 <dl>
   <dt>Definition list</dt>
   <dd>Is something people use sometimes.</dd>